anviljs/anvil.js/README.md

     anvil -t <buildfile>

 and it will create the build file for you.
 If you don't include the file name, anvil will create a build.json (possibly overwriting your existing one, be careful!)

+## Custom Naming

+For projects with a single file output, you can provide a name property which will override the default name of the file:

+    "name": "my-custom-name.js"

+For projects where there are multiple files in the output, you must provide a hash object that will tell anvil how to rename each specific file.
+For example, if you have a build producing 'one.js' and 'two.js' you would need to provide a hash object that would tell anvil how to name each:

+    "name": {
+        "one.js" : "main.js",
+        "two.js" : "plugin.js"
+    }

 ## Continuous Integration